"It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you'll do things differently."

 - distinguish between different communication channels when sending a message to employees, consumers, and the media at large during high-pressure crisis times

 - think strategically about communication and become more confident in dealing with all aspects of crisis communication.

-The programme is designed for executives/professionals with over 3,5 years of experience who are responsible for crisis communication, or interested to learn more about it.
+The programme is designed for executives/professionals with 3+ years of experience who are responsible for crisis communication, or interested to learn more about it.
 Participants usually have a background in corporate communication, public relations, corporate affairs or related fields.

 "I gained valuable insights on how a small crisis can turn into a large one due to external factors."